 Thank You for Signing!

 Your registration is recorded.
-Now please take one more minute to email your council representatives directly.
-It is the single most effective action you can take.
+Now please take one more minute to email your council representatives directly and leave a public comment below.
+Both will be included in the package presented to Council.

 Recent Signers